Top Basic Patterns for Mobile Navigation Design

 Designers’ debates around the hamburger menu usability persist.
 Some talk about its low discoverability while others claim it can accommodate a large number of categories in a small space.
 To take either side, you can check out our article about the pros&cons of hamburger menus.

 A side drawer is one of the most common patterns of the interface design that is hidden behind the hamburger icon.
 There are also a number of navigation options that will freshen up the app’s look and feel.
+However, they fit better in casual mobile apps, like gaming or lifestyle app, and hardly can be used in the best bank website design.

 When to use hamburgers: